bgamari/ghc-wiki-import/commentary/compiler/strictness-analysis.md

 \[ Up: [Commentary/Compiler](commentary/compiler) \]

+# General overview

+GHC's approach to strictness analysis is that of "demand analysis", a backwards analysis in which strictness analysis and absence analysis are done in a single pass.
+In the future, analysis to perform unboxing, as well as other analyses, may be implemented within this framework as well.

 # IMPORTANT NOTE

-This commentary describes code that is not checked in to the HEAD yet.
+The rest of this commentary describes code that is not checked in to the HEAD yet.

-# The strictness analyzer
+# The demand analyzer

-Most of the strictness analyzer lives in two files:
+Most of the demand analyzer lives in two files:

-- [compiler/basicTypes/NewDemand.lhs](/trac/ghc/browser/ghc/compiler/basicTypes/NewDemand.lhs) (defines the datatypes used by the strictness analyzer, and some functions on them)
+- [compiler/basicTypes/NewDemand.lhs](/trac/ghc/browser/ghc/compiler/basicTypes/NewDemand.lhs) (defines the datatypes used by the demand analyzer, and some functions on them)
-- [compiler/stranal/DmdAnal.lhs](/trac/ghc/browser/ghc/compiler/stranal/DmdAnal.lhs) (the strictness analyzer itself)
+- [compiler/stranal/DmdAnal.lhs](/trac/ghc/browser/ghc/compiler/stranal/DmdAnal.lhs) (the demand analyzer itself)

-The strictness analyzer does demand analysis, absence analysis, and box-demand analysis in a single pass.
+The demand analyzer does strictness analysis, absence analysis, and box-demand analysis in a single pass.
 (ToDo: explain what these are.)

-In [compiler/stranal/DmdAnal.lhs](/trac/ghc/browser/ghc/compiler/stranal/DmdAnal.lhs), `dmdAnal` is the function that performs strictness analysis on an expression.
+In [compiler/stranal/DmdAnal.lhs](/trac/ghc/browser/ghc/compiler/stranal/DmdAnal.lhs), `dmdAnal` is the function that performs demand analysis on an expression.
 It has the following type:

 ```wiki